 Carers’ Scholarships Fund

-For academic year 2020/21 the Carers' Scholarships Fund was introduced, it offered 50 UK-based carers a full fee waiver scholarship to study an Open University course of their choice.
+The Carers' Scholarships Fund is offering 20 UK-based carers a full fee waiver scholarship to study an Open University course of their choice.
 The scheme was aimed at carers who currently provide or have recently provided unpaid care (with the exception of Carer’s Allowance) to someone such as a family member, partner or friend who needs help because of their illness, frailty, disability, a mental health problem or an addiction and who can’t cope without their support.

 Further information